 - And somewhere marked as “high activity” on the aurora forecast map’s 0 to 9 rating scale

 With that in consideration, there are a few top spots to go to throughout Iceland if you want to see some fantastic northern lights (when the conditions are right, based on the above tips) and also some amazing natural scenery at the same time.
 These spots are great to visit during the daytime, but they show off just how gorgeous Iceland really is at night, with the aurora borealis above them.

 On Iceland’s South Coast, Vik is a remote, small village right on the ocean, with meaningless artificial illumination to block your view of the northern lights.
 Here, you’ll enjoy the amenities of being in a village, so you can see the lights without heading off into the middle of nowhere in the middle of the night.

 - Jokulsarlon Glacier Lagoon

 This glacier lagoon is filled with icebergs and, when you have the northern lights right above them, the entire lake lights up in a colourful, beautiful display.
 Located in the southeast of Iceland, the glacier lagoon is very easy to reach and a lovely spot for aurora borealis sight-seeing when the conditions are right.
 One other cool reason to visit?
-During the Iceland northern lights season, the lagoon also hosts hundreds of seals.
+During Iceland's northern lights season, the lagoon also hosts hundreds of seals.